ampproject/amphtml/extensions/amp-ad-exit/amp-ad-exit.md

 config alongside the navigation target.
 Variables should have a `"defaultValue"` property.
 The default value can be overridden in the `exit` action invocation:

 Variable values can also come from 3P analytics.
+Use `<amp-analytics type='example-3p-vendor'>` to install a 3P analytics vendor iframe and reference it in the variable definition with the `"iframeTransportSignal"` property.

 Example:
 ```html